 Toggles the behavior of the Menus when the User Menu is turned ON.
-When this option is set then the User Menu will be the first one to be seen, and the main menu may be reached by using the [HALF-PRESS] + MENU shortcut keys.
+When this option is set then the User Menu will be the first one to be seen, and the main menu can be reached by using the [HALF-PRESS] + MENU shortcut keys, or just selecting the top entry "Main Menu".

-Show State Displays Enable [●] / Disable [] < OSD parameters < Main Menu
+Show State Displays Enable [●] / Disable [ ] < OSD parameters < Main Menu

-Displays your Override, Bracketing, and Override Disabled settings in their own positionable information area.
+Displays the Override, Bracketing, and Override Disabled settings in their own position-able information area.